-(1) The operator, landowner or timber owner shall notify the State Forester as required by ORS 527.670(6), at least 15 days prior to commencement of an operation.

-(2) Except as prohibited in ORS 527.670 (9) for aerial applications of chemicals and ORS 527.670 (10) for operations requiring an approved written plan under ORS 527.670 (3)(a)(A) and (B), the State Forester may waive the 15 day waiting period required in section(1) of this rule.
-Such waivers may be granted when the State Forester has already previewed the operation site or has otherwise determined the operation to have only minor potential for resource damage.
-Such waivers shall be made in writing, and on an individual notification basis.

-(3) Once an operation is actually commenced following proper notification of the State Forester, further notification under ORS 527.670(6) is not required for the following calendar years, provided:

-(a) There are no changes to the information required on the notification;
+- (1) The operator, landowner or timber owner shall notify the State Forester as required by ORS 527.670(6), at least 15 days before starting an operation. - (2) The State Forester may waive the 15 day waiting period required in section (1) of this rule, except as prohibited in ORS 527.670(9) for aerial applications of chemicals and ORS 527.670(10) for operations requiring a written plan under ORS 527.670(3)(a) and (b).
+Waivers may be granted when the State Forester has already previewed the operation site or has otherwise determined the operation to have only minor potential for resource damage.
+Waivers shall be made in writing, and on an individual notification basis. - (3) Once an operation is actually started following proper notification of the State Forester, the operation may continue into the following calendar year without further notification under 527.670(6), provided: - (a) There are no changes to the information required on the notification;